Sato hyperfunctions via relative Dolbeault cohomology

 For any point $x \in M$, we have the identification

-Hence, once we fix an orientation of the fiber, which is a complex \mfd\ of dimension $d$, we can determine an integer $n(a_{X/Y})(x)$ as the cap product
+Hence, once we fix an orientation of the fiber, which is a complex \mfd\ of dimension $d$, we can determine an integer $n(a_{\tilde f})(x)$ as the cap product

-with the fundamental class $[f^{-1}(f(x))] \in {H}_{2d}(f^{-1}(f(x));\Z)$ of the fiber $f^{-1}(f(x))$ (cf. Subsection \ref{subsOT}).
-Note that $n(a_{X/Y})(x)$ is a locally constant function on $M$.
-Furthermore, as each fiber of $f$ is assumed to be connected, we can regard $n(a_{X/Y})$ as a locally constant function on $N$, i.e., $n(a_{X/Y}) \in \Z_N(N)$.
-Then we define the integration of $a_{M/X} \otimes a_{M}$ by
+with the fundamental class $[\tilde f^{-1}(\tilde f(x))] \in {H}_{2d}(\tilde f^{-1}(\tilde f(x));\Z)$ of the fiber $\tilde f^{-1}(\tilde f(x))$ (cf. Subsection \ref{subsOT}).
+Note that $n(a_{\tilde f})(x)$ is a locally constant function on $M$.
+Furthermore, as each fiber of $f$ is assumed to be connected, we can regard $n(a_{\tilde f})$ as a locally constant function on $N$, i.e., $n(a_{\tilde f}) \in \Z_N(N)$.
+Then we define the integration of $a_{X}$ by

-Clearly, the integration thus defined is independent of the choice of $a_{X/Y}$, $a_{N/Y}$ or $a_N$.
+Clearly, the integration thus defined is independent of the choice of $a_{\tilde f}$ or $a_Y$.

-\begin{remark}{ } There are several ways to choose an orientation of a complex manifold.
-Here it suffices to choose one of them and fix it through the integration procedure.
-The final result, after multiplication by the integration of an element $u$ in $H^m_K(X;\scO^{(p)}_X)$, does not depend on such a choice. \end{remark}
+\begin{remark}{ } The point here is that we choose an orientation of the fiber of $\tilde f$ and fix it throughout the integration procedure.
+The final outcome, after multiplication by the integration of an element $u$ in $H^m_K(X;\scO^{(p)}_X)$, does not depend on such a choice. \end{remark}